briansegs/fsnd-casting-project/readme.md

-# Full Stack Casting Agency API Capstone Project
+Full Stack Casting Agency API

+# Introduction

 This Casting Agency API is an artist and movie management tool that gives members of a casting agency different levels of access to information based on their role in the company.